Shin Meiwa US-1A: Concept and testing

 To support the development, the US Navy at Shin Meiwa's request provided a single Grumman HU-16 Albatross flying boat, which was extensively modified and then reassembled into a flying testbed aircraft, referred to as the UF-XS.
-The converted flying boat featured numerous adaptations, including a novel boundary layer control system to provide enhanced Short Takeoff/Landing (STOL) performance, while the Albatross's two 1425 hp Wright R-1820 radial engines were supplemented by two 600 hp Pratt & Whitney R-1340 radial engines on the aircraft's modified wings, with an additional 1250 shp General Electric T58 turboshaft inside the aircraft's hull to drive the boundary layer control system.
+The converted flying boat featured numerous adaptations, including a novel boundary layer control system to provide enhanced Short Takeoff/Landing (STOL) performance.
+The Albatross's two 1425 hp Wright R-1820 radial engines were supplemented by two 600 hp Pratt & Whitney R-1340 radial engines on the aircraft's modified wings, with an additional 1250 shp General Electric T58 turboshaft inside the aircraft's hull to drive the boundary layer control system.
 The UF-XS also featured a new T-tail arrangement which resembled that of the advanced variant of the Martin P5M-2 Marlin.

-From 1962 onwards, the UF-XS performed numerous test flights, demonstrating the improved features which enabled a flying boat to both land and take-off from the open ocean; these tests were closely followed and critiqued by the Japanese military.
+From 1962 onwards, the UF-XS performed numerous test flights, demonstrating the improved features which enabled a flying boat to both land and take-off from the open ocean.
+These tests were closely followed and critiqued by the Japanese military.
 Over time, the UF-XS continued to be modified to improve its stability and other key performance criteria.
-In 1966, the Japan Maritime Self-Defense Force (JMSDF) awarded Shin Meiwa a contract to further develop its design to produce a patrol aircraft capable of the ASW mission; accordingly, two further prototypes were constructed under the designation PS-X. In addition to Shin Meiwa, other Japanese companies, such as Fuji Heavy Industries and NIPPI Corporation, also played major roles in the PS-X's development.
-The adaptions resulted in significant seaworthiness improvements; during tests conducted in the Kii Channel during 1968, the PS-X successfully landed amid formidable four-meter waves, despite these being in excess of its design goal of three meters.
+In 1966, the Japan Maritime Self-Defense Force (JMSDF) awarded Shin Meiwa a contract to further develop its design to produce a patrol aircraft capable of the ASW mission.
+Two further prototypes were constructed under the designation PS-X.

+In addition to Shin Meiwa, other Japanese companies, such as Fuji Heavy Industries and NIPPI Corporation, also played major roles in the PS-X's development.
+The adaptions resulted in significant seaworthiness improvements.
+During tests conducted in the Kii Channel in 1968, the PS-X successfully landed amid formidable four-meter waves, despite these being in excess of its design goal of three meters.

-Having been suitably impressed, during 1969, the JMSDF issued a production order for a batch of 21 aircraft, which were given the designation PS-1, to meet its ASW requirement.
+In 1969, having been suitably impressed, the JMSDF issued a production order for a batch of 21 aircraft, which were given the designation PS-1, to meet its ASW requirement.
 In spite of its demonstrated performance, the project was not without its critics.
-The programme soon became politically controversial as its relatively small production run had resulted in an extremely high unit-cost for these aircraft, largely due to the inherent costs involved in the development of brand new aircraft designs.
-For its part, Shin Meiwa made efforts to commercialise design elements of the aircraft, such as its hydraulics and engine control systems; it exported its rough-sea roll-damping technology to other seaplane companies.
+The programme soon became politically controversial as its relatively small production run resulted in an extremely high unit-cost for these aircraft, largely due to the inherent costs involved in the development of brand new aircraft designs.
+For its part, Shin Meiwa made efforts to commercialise design elements of the aircraft, such as its hydraulics and engine control systems.
+It also exported its rough-sea roll-damping technology to other seaplane companies.